ImeshaDilshani/Open-Source-License-Guide/README.md

 ## How to Contribute

-Your contributions are welcome!
-If you have insights, corrections, or additional information regarding GitHub licenses, please follow these steps:
+Your contributions are valuable!
+If you have insights, corrections, or additional information on GitHub licenses, follow these steps:

 1. Fork this repository.
 2. Make your changes.
 3. Submit a pull request.

-For major changes, please open an issue first to discuss your ideas.
+For significant changes, open an issue first to discuss your ideas.

 ## Documentation

-For detailed documentation on open-source licenses, refer to the [GitHub Licenses Learning Hub Documentation](./docs/index.md).
+Detailed documentation on open-source licenses is available in the [GitHub Licenses Learning Hub Documentation](./docs/index.md).
 It provides a step-by-step guide, frequently asked questions, and additional resources.

 ## License

-This repository itself is licensed under the [MIT License](./LICENSE.md).
-Feel free to use, modify, and share the content in accordance with the terms specified.
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
+You are free to share and adapt the content for any purpose, even commercially, as long as you provide appropriate attribution.

-Happy coding! 🌐✨
+Happy learning and coding! 🌐✨